 Ans: Yes, you can!
 However please remember common IR temperature guns might not be very accurate within the range of physical body temperature.
 They’re calibrated over a wide range and could be off by a degree or two.

-Q. Is infrared thermometer accurate?
+Q. Is the infrared thermometer accurate?

-Ans: Research has shown that, when used correctly, infrared or no-contact thermometers are even as accurate as oral or rectal thermometers.
+Ans: Research has shown that when used correctly, infrared or no-contact thermometers are even as accurate as oral or rectal thermometers.
 But with many establishments now requiring temperature checks.

 Q. How do you calibrate a Fluke infrared thermometer?